Nizami Museum of Azerbaijani Literature: The building

 The total area of the museum is 2500 square meters, with 1409 square meters given to exposition.
 There are more than 3000 manuscripts, rare books, illustrations, portraits, sculptures, miniatures, memories of poets and other exhibits in 30 general and 10 auxiliary halls of the museum.
-Part of the museum is a book shop.
+Part of the museum is a bookshop.

 The sculptures of the eminent Azerbaijani poets and writers were placed on the façade of the museum on the following way: Muhammad Fuzuli (sculptor: F. Abdurrahmanov), Molla Panah Vagif (sculptor: S. Klyatskiy), Mirza Fatali Akhundov (sculptor: P.Sabsai), Khurshidbanu Natavan (sculptor: Y. Tripolskaya), Jalil Mammadguluzadeh (sculptor: N.Zakharov), and Jafar Jabbarly (sculptor: S. Klyatskiy).
 There are 120,000 museum exhibits stored in the fond of the museum.

 Exhibits

-The museum's most well-known exhibits include a manuscript of Nizami's Eskandar Nameh in Persian language, which was written in 1413; a manuscript of Fuzuli's “Bangu-Bade” (1569); and “The Eastern poem about Pushkin’s decease” of Mirza Fatali Akhundov.
+The museum's most well-known exhibits include a manuscript of Nizami's Eskandar Nameh in Persian language, which was written in 1413; a manuscript of Fuzuli's “Bangu Bada” (1569); and “The Eastern poem about Pushkin’s decease” of Mirza Fatali Akhundov.